metascanio/slate/source/index.html.md

 Where:

-* the first bool is true, if found in any black list.
+* the first bool is true, if found in any black or white list.

 * the second bool is true, if found in any white list.